paketo-buildpacks/rfcs/text/python/0000-consolidate-python-package-managers.md

 handle Python projects.
 From a consumer point of view, this will make no difference however for maintainers, this will simplify their tasks:

-- 1 code base against 4 currently
+- 2 code bases against 8 currently
-- 1 release to manage against 4 currently
+- 2 release to manage against 8 currently
 - adding a new package manager such a pixi or uv will be simplified

 ## Detailed Explanation